 From the Scientific American, this collection of links and resources focuses mainly on the volume of cars and vehicles in the US.

-If any of our Wayfinding Forum readers have any other links, resources or data that is publically available and would like to share them with us, please do so!
+If any of our Wayfinding Forum readers have any other links, resources or data that is publicly available and would like to share them with us, please do so!
 You can email us or post a comment with any data in the comments section below.
 We’ll publish any great resources to our site next week.

 Thanks to the Hybrid Garages site for this collection of links.